andOlga/umineko-catbox-english/README.md

 To install the patch, [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_atmos.zip) the Atmosphère version (Ryujinx is 100% Atmosphère-compatible),
 <br>then choose File -> Open Ryujinx Folder.
 Navigate to the "mods" directory and extract the entire archive to that location.
 If the "mods" directory does not exist, create it first.

-### On PC (using shin)

-Note: **this method doesn't work yet** as shin is still in early development, but it may become the best way to play in the near future, so it's documented here.
-You may want to just read the Ryujinx/Yuzu sections for now though.

-[shin](https://github.com/DCNick3/shin) is a complete port of ENTERGRAM's engine to PC, allowing you to experience Umineko without the overhead of emulation.

-To play the game on shin, you will need to extract the `data.rom` file from the base game.
-Follow the Ryujinx instructions above, but instead of actually running the game, right-click it in the emulator, choose "Extract Data", then "RomFS".
-It will likely take a while, but when it tells you that it's done, you will find the `data.rom` file in the folder you selected.
-Use it to set up shin as per their instructions.

-Next, [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_atmos.zip) the Atmosphère version of the patch, and navigate to `contents/01006a300ba2c000/romfs/` inside the archive.
-Take the `patch.rom` file and place it near the `data.rom` in your shin set-up, then run the game.

-Once again: **THIS DOES NOT WORK YET**.
-Please wait until shin development progresses further.

 ### On PC (using Yuzu)
 Another Switch emulator, [Yuzu](https://yuzu-emu.org), is also compatible with the game and the patch.